flekschas/piling.js/DOCS.md

     return [xScaling, yScaling];
   });
   ```

+  Additionally, `previewScaleToCover` allows to automatically pick the scale factor such that the width or height of the preview are identical to the width and height of the cover.
+To do so, `previewScaleToCover` accepts a tuple of Boolean values (for the width and height scaling), where `true` will make the preview's width/height scale to the cover's with/height.

 - `zoomScale` allows to dynamically adjust the scale factor related to zooming.
 By default zooming **does not** affect the scale!